 One important note is that if they cannot successfully x-ray the container, they will not open it for any reason including your request for inspection.
 This could cause you a major inconvenience such as missing your flight.
 TSA rules can be found here.

 Many airlines have their own guidelines.
 A nearly universal guideline is the suggestion/requirement to have a death certificate along for the journey.
 Here are the regulations for the four largest US Airlines:

 Delta Airlines requires a death certificate and allows for checked or carry on transport so long as it passes the TSA inspection requirements.

 American Airlines does not require special documentation but may treat your urn as your carry on bag.

 Southwest Airlines will not allow for your filled cremation urn to be in checked luggage, which makes passing the TSA carry on bag screening even more critical.

 United Airlines will also not allow for your cremated human remains to be checked.
 They also suggest carrying a death certificate during your travels.

 If you have received your love one from the crematory and are now shopping for an urn, you very likely already have a container that is sure to pass the TSA inspection if it is made from cardboard or plastic.
 This can be your container for travelling and you could place your cremation urn, left open in case of inspection but secure in it shipping box, in your checked luggage.
 Additionally, you could choose to have the urn directly shipped from us to a family member, friend or funeral professional in the area you are travelling to and transfer the ashes at your destination.

+Don't forget you may also need to pack clothes for a memorial service.
 It is safe to travel by air with your loved ones remains with a little preparation.